carpentries/instructor-training/index.md

     but participants will benefit from having attended a Data Carpentry or Software Carpentry workshop either as learner or helper so that they are familiar with our teaching techniques and the style of our workshops.
-*   In particular, participants are *not* required to have any specific programming skills (though of course they should know enough about the subjects of one or more of our lessons to be able to teach them).
+*   In particular, participants are *not* required to have any specific programming skills (though they should know enough about the subjects of one or more of our lessons to be able to teach them).

 Feedback on these materials is welcome as an [issue][issues] on the GitHub repository that hosts this site.